80% of First-Time Memoirists Make These Mistakes.

 5 RED LIGHTS FOR MEMOIR WRITING

-1.✨ Your book is unfocused AF.
+1.✨ Your book is unfocused.

 2. ✨Your timeline is longer than a year.